 The most notable trends we saw were explorations of biophilic design, an architectural style that adapts elements of the natural world — raw wood, stone, fractal geometry — for human survival and well-being.
 Many of the showrooms featured intuitive technology and multi-functional spaces that brought natural forms to the forefront.
 Other exhibitions featured undulating, whimsical and even kitsch details set against minimalist backdrops, while warm, desert-inspired hues swept throughout the Salone del Mobile.

 We noticed a trend toward multi-functional, economical and sustainable spaces.
 A perfect example of this was Fantin’s exhibit which blurred the distinction between indoor-outdoor space, located in the Brera shopping district of Milan.
 Their outdoor kitchen equipment, for example, was designed to be as space-saving as possible to conserve resources without sacrificing functionality in both indoor and covered outdoor spaces.

-Intuitive Technology and Biophilic Design
+Intuitive Technology and Natural Forms

 While technology was present throughout the displays, it was often incorporated in a subtle way.
 This allowed form and function to play off each other, especially when the design featured nature-inspired elements.
 For example, Morito Project’s enoki mushroom-inspired lamps and Bosch’s seamless kitchen facade were stunning examples of natural forms taking center stage.

 There were several exhibits that played with whimsical forms, using natural materials like glass, marble and ceramic to create contrast against minimalistic spaces.
 Gaudi-inspired glass forms with curved, naturalistic edges were popular.
 For example, SMSC Design Collective’s award-winning sculptural lamps made of recycled eggshells were both enigmatic and dynamic.